 3.1 In the event of a Climate Change Event or Pandemic, the parties acknowledge that the Embedded Carbon in the [Products/Services] might be wasted where the [Products/Services] are manufactured but not delivered, or delivered but not used.

-3.2 To avoid an ACO from wasted Embedded Carbon resulting from a Climate Change Event or Pandemic, either party may by written notice to the other party request that it:
+3.2 To avoid an ACO from wasted Embedded Carbon resulting from a Climate Change Event or Pandemic the parties shall collaborate to consider and implement solutions to mitigate the ACO and either party may by written notice to the other party request that it:

 (b) offers to sell the affected [Products/Services] to other customers and provide a corresponding payment discount to the notifying party; or